test-jitcomp/Artemis/README.md

 ## Bug-showcases

 Artemis is fruitful in finding diverse bugs ranging from segmentation faults (SIGSEGV), fatal arithmetic error (SIGFPE), emergency abort (SIGABRT), assertion failures, mis-compilations, to performance issues.
-These bugs affects quite a lot VM compoments.
+These bugs affect quite a lot VM components.
 We list some of them here.
 More to come.

 ### HotSpot